hrantm/tldr/docs/README.md

 ### Technologies & Technical Challenges

-This mobile application will be implemented with JavaScript, Ruby, Rails, React Native, the Watson API and the SMMRY API
+This mobile application will be implemented with JavaScript, Ruby, Rails, React Native, the NEWS API and the SMMRY API

 The primary technical challenges will be:

 - Implementing React Native Framework
-- Interacting with the Watson and SMMRY API
+- Interacting with the News and SMMRY API
 - Incorporating a iOS emulator into the Demo Page

-Additionally another one of our challenges will be to make the app accessible to people with hearing impairments at every level
+Additionally another one of our challenges will be to aggregate the news and update our database with new news

 ### Group Members & Work Breakdown